dabit3/amplify-photo-sharing-workshop/README.md

 ?
 Provide API name: Postagram
 ?
 Choose the default authorization type for the API: API key ?
 Enter a description for the API key: public
 ?
-After how many days from now the API key should expire (1-365): 365 ?
+After how many days from now the API key should expire (1-365): 365 (or your preferred expiration) ?
 Do you want to configure advanced settings for the GraphQL API: No ?
 Do you have an annotated GraphQL schema?
 N
 ?
 Do you want a guided schema creation?
 Y